 Centro Cristiano de Servicios Humanitarios de Honduras - El Progresso, Honduras

 Centro Cristiano de Servicios Humanitarios de Honduras (CCSHH) is located in El Progreso, Honduras.
-Established in 1997 by the late Dr. Douglas Perry and his wife Maxine in collaboration with the Rev Daniel and Ruth Castro, Directors of Sociedad Medica Cristiana and funded by Medical Ministry International (MMI) and the Church of the Palms in Sarasota, Florida.
+Established in 1997 by the late Dr. Douglas Perry and his wife Maxine in collaboration with Rev Daniel and Ruth Castro, Directors of Sociedad Medica Cristiana and funded by MMI and the Church of the Palms in Sarasota, Florida.
 Melvin Tejada serves as the Hospital Director.
 This ongoing clinic treats approximately 12,000 patients a year.
-CCSHH celebrates their 20 year anniversary in 2017.
+CCSHH celebrated their 20 year anniversary in 2017.

 Sight For Africa - Accra, Ghana

-Sight for Africa was set up in 2003 with the sole aim of providing eye care services to the poor and vulnerable and the need to avoid preventable blindness.
-In 2004, MMI Canada began to support the efforts of Dr. Kofi & Vivian Ghartey and “Sight for Africa”.
-Kofi Ghartey, an optician living in Canada for 30 years, returned to his native Ghana with a vision to serve his people.
+Sight for Africa was set up in 2003 with the sole aim of providing eye care services to avoid preventable blindness.
+In 2004, MMI began to support the efforts of Dr. Kofi & Vivian Ghartey and “Sight for Africa”.
+Kofi Ghartey, an optician living in Canada for 30 years, returned to Ghana with a vision to serve his people.
 A full eye clinic was developed in Accra, Ghana’s capital, and it is now an MMI Partner Health Center.
-MMI Canada ships needed equipment and supplies to support “Sight for Africa”.
+MMI ships needed equipment and supplies to support “Sight for Africa”.

 Siloam Group - Santa Cruz, Bolivia